endlessparadigm/Predicting-Work-Efficiency/README.md

 # The Challenge

 The project is being very well tracked.
-Each of the 200+ applications have a pipeline or track for the different IT teams (Security, App Devs) involved for their part of the work to be completed.
+Each of the 200+ applications have a pipeline or track for the different IT teams (such as Security, App Devs) involved for their part of the work to be completed.
 This was operating similar to Agile, shortly before it became more popular in today's corporate environment.

 For example: